a-prem7/Dictionary--App/README.md

 ## Future Enhancements
-* The ability to add audio feature to pronounce the word entered by the User
+* The ability to pronounce a word entered by the User by adding an audio feature